Changes in the law (through June 2026) since the publication of Oregon’s Legal Guide for College Students:

 H. Other Topics

-Medical providers are now on the list of services that can’t discriminate by denying treatment on the basis of race, color, national origin, sex, sexual orientation, gender identity, age, or disability.
+Medical providers in Oregon are now on the list of services that can’t discriminate by denying treatment on the basis of race, color, national origin, sex, sexual orientation, gender identity, age, or disability.

 Note that about 20 states–NOT Oregon!–now limit health care for non-cisgender patients.
 Be careful where you move if you are concerned about access to treatment.